Ruchencc/gpt-to-md/README.md

 # chat-to-md

-Local-only Chrome MV3 extension for curating one ChatGPT or Qianwen conversation into Markdown.
+Local-only Chrome MV3 extension for curating one ChatGPT conversation into Markdown.

 ## Load Unpacked